 How does financial aid work?

 You don’t necessarily have to be in a low-income category to qualify for financial aid.
 Some students receive aid based on special achievements while others receive aid based on financial need.
-Need is the difference between what it costs to attend college and what a student and family is expected to contribute.
+The need is the difference between what it costs to attend college and what a student and family are expected to contribute.

 Educational cost - Expected family contribution = Eligibility for need-based financial aid

 The expected family contribution is a combined total of the parent and student contributions determined by the Federal Government.
 The family contribution will be calculated when you submit the Free Application for Federal Student Aid (FAFSA) to the federal processor.

 The FAFSA Simplification Act replaced the Expected Family Contribution (EFC) with the SAI for 2024-2025.
 The Student Aid Index (SAI) is an eligibility index number that the financial aid office uses to determine how much federal student aid you will receive.
 This number results from the information that you provide on your FAFSA® form.
 This number is not a dollar amount of aid eligibility or what your family is expected to provide.
 A negative SAI indicates the student has a higher financial need

 In order to receive federal, state, or LRSC-sponsored aid, a student must be working towards a degree or certificate in an eligible program.
 Federal regulations have strict rules about awarding federal aid for repeated classes.
 Most federal aid requires at least half-time active enrollment.
 Other eligibility requirements are:

 - Demonstrate financial need for most programs

 - Have a high school diploma or a General Education Development (GED) certificate